About the Park

 Camping

-Interior camping is offered through 10 sites grouped into five clusters.
+Charleston’s backcountry is a great choice for beginners.
+Backcountry camping is offered through 10 sites grouped into five clusters.
 All of the sites are located on the interior of the lake’s shore and must be reached by hike or water.
 There is a site for everyone, whether you want to take 10 minutes to hike in, or 2 hours.
 All of the sites come with elevated tent platforms, a fire pit and a picnic table.
 These sites are amazing for exploring another side of the park and getting a little extra privacy.
-If you are looking for remoteness make sure to get the Hidden Cove backcountry site where there is no one else around you
+If you are looking for remoteness make sure to get the Hidden Cove backcountry site where there is no one else around you.

 Things to Know